Suraj151/pdi-framework/README.md

 With dynamic subnetting on, the access point may have chosen a different subnet — use the `.1` of whatever your client was given.

 **The login form keeps bouncing back to itself.**
-The cookie is being rejected or the five-minute session expired.
+The cookie is being rejected or the five-minute idle window expired.
 Private browsing windows often refuse cookies for a bare IP.
+After several wrong passwords the login route also holds attempts off for a lockout period — `passwd` over serial or SSH still works meanwhile.

+**A form submits and lands back on the login page without saving.**
+Its CSRF token no longer matches the session, which is what happens when a page is left open across a logout, a password change or a session expiry.
+Reload the page and submit it again.
+A form that does this every time is missing `concat_csrf_input_html_tag()` ([§8.10](#810-adding-a-page)).

 **A page arrives truncated mid-HTML.**
 A `send()` went out without chunking and exceeded the per-send buffer.
 Compose in header, body and footer ([§8.7](#87-composing-a-response)).